rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 ```

 ^INFO
-Typically, you're going to use [repository command interface and changesets](/learn/repository/%{version}/quick-start); custom command classes are useful when the built-in command support in repositories doesn't meet your requirements.
+Typically, you're going to use [repository command interface and changesets](/learn/repository/%{version}/quick-start); custom command types are useful when the built-in command support in repositories doesn't meet your requirements.
 ^